 1. Simple user story templates

 This template for user stories lets you examine one story at a time so you can focus on the user’s need in a clear and easy-to-read way.
-They’re straightforward and often only require additional information like priority or importance and an estimate of time or effort your need will need to put in.
+They’re straightforward and often only require additional information, such as priority or importance, and an estimate of the time or effort you’ll need to put in.

 2. Epic user story template